 Older fillings in front teeth can weaken the teeth and cause “appearance” problems due to staining or chipping.
 Porcelain crowns and dental bridges are suitable in cases where porcelain veneers are not.
 In teeth with root canal fillings, dental crowns can prevent breakage.

 Schedule Your Dental Crown Appointment

-Call our office today to schedule an appointment with Dr. Carol Jin D.D.S. for dental crowns in San Ramon.
-No need to deal with the pain from a cracked or broken tooth We have the knowledge and experience to repair your smile.
+Call our office today to schedule an appointment with Dr. Carol Jin, D.D.S., for dental crowns in San Ramon.
+No need to deal with the pain of a cracked or broken tooth or risk additional health concerns.
+We have the knowledge and experience to repair your smile.